HomeArt

 Joan Miro, Barcelona Series

-Some Surrealists took inspiration from their own dreams and nightmares to invoke a Freudian world, creating startlingly life-like depictions of a strange, alternate reality.
-In Dorothea Tanning’s Eine Kleine Nachtmusik, 1943, a domestic scene turns into a horrific nightmare, while in Salvador Dali’s strange, mystical landscapes, objects are stretched, distorted, and turned into monstrous beings.
-Dali claimed his imagery came from his visionary dreams, which he would see just as he was falling asleep, calling this phase “the slumber with a key.”
+Similarly, in Salvador Dalí’s strange, mystical landscapes, objects are stretched, distorted, and turned into monstrous beings.
+Dalí claimed his imagery came from his visionary dreams, which he would see just as he was falling asleep, calling this phase “the slumber with a key.”
+Dalí, a long-time admirer of Freud, met the founder of psychoanalysis in London in 1938.
+While the artist was disappointed by their meeting, Freud was somewhat impressed by Dalí.

 Hans Bellmer, The Doll, 1936, Tate